GPGoforth/Plex-Automation/README.md

 - [ ] Readarr

 Maybe in the future:
+- [ ] Implement Ansible to fully deploy entire stack on a new server
 - [ ] LazyLibrarian
 - [ ] Mylar
 - [ ] Whisparr, Really?